gzodataserver/odataserver/README.md

 Development
 ===========

-Load some test data with the script `./src-sql/init-mysql2.sh`

-Run the extended test suite that depends on the data loaded above:
-`npm run-script test2`
+Contributions are welcome.

+The tests are executed with `npm test`.

-Generate the documentation: `npm run-script docco`
+Generate the documentation with: `npm run-script docco`

-Check the code: `npm run-script style`
+Check the code with: `npm run-script style`

-I'm using editor Atom with the following addons:

-    apm install atom-beautify
-    apm install linter
-    apm install linter-jscs

 dtrace